Further your education with college credit

 If you wish to further your education and enroll in courses at a UW-Platteville campus but are not immediately seeking a degree, you are considered a special student.

 UW-Platteville Baraboo Sauk County allows high school students to take college courses through the Early College Credit Program (ECCP) or as a High School Special student providing that they meet the requirements for entry, receive necessary approval from their full-time school district of attendance, and course availability.

 High school students attending public and private high schools in Wisconsin are eligible to apply through the Early College Credit Program.
 Admitted students may take one or more courses and earn credit for high school, post-secondary credit, or both.

 High School students admitted as a special student can earn college credit for concurrent coursework.
 Students in this category are responsible for all tuition and fee payment.

-To be considered for admission as a high school special student and/or an Early College Credit (ECCP) to UW-Platteville Baraboo Sauk County, an applicant must have:
+To be considered for admission as a High School Special student and an Early College Credit Program student to any of the UW-Platteville campuses, an applicant must meet the following criteria:

 Early College Credit Program and High School Special students register after all UW-Platteville Baraboo Sauk County degree-seeking students have registered; therefore admission does not guarantee course availability for the specifically approved courses.
 Registration is on a space available basis.
 In addition, students may be required to take a UW System Placement Exam for English, Mathematics and other university courses.